calebsv19/cosm-codeC/src/core/BuildSystem/README.md

 ## Current behaviour

-- Builds are executed from the active workspace root.
-Artifacts land in `<workspace>/BuildOutputs/<target>/` and the module records the newest executable produced during the run.
-- If the user has not picked a run target yet, the latest built executable is automatically registered and persisted so the Run command can execute it immediately.
-Selections made in the project pane override this.
+- By default the IDE simply runs `make` in the workspace root and looks for the newest executable under `<workspace>/build/`.
+You can still pick a different target by selecting it in the project tree.
+- Build and run commands can be customised via `~/.custom_c_ide/config.ini`.
+Supported keys:
+  - `build_command`, `build_args`, `build_workdir`, `build_output_dir`
+  - `run_command`, `run_args`, `run_workdir`
+  Blank values fall back to the default behaviour above.
+- When a custom run command is provided you can reference the active run target using `{TARGET}` inside `run_args`.
+If the token is absent the path is appended automatically as the final argument so existing workflows continue to work.
-- Build success/failure output, including the resolved executable path, is streamed to the terminal pane for transparency.*** End Patch
+- Build success/failure output, including the resolved working directory, command, and any configured artifact directory, is streamed to the terminal pane for transparency.